LarsBesselmann/WCA-EJA-GettingStarted/README.md

 	 <br>

-2. If prompted to Login to the "workstation" VM, use the credetials below:
+2. If prompted to Login to the "workstation" VM, use the credentials below:

     The login credentials for the **workstation”** VM is: